HenrikDK/DeltaForce/README.md

 When using the service it is recommended to prefix scripts using a common key and 4 digit counter to ensure scripts are applied in the correct sequence.

-You can combine this tool with a scripts repository and a sturdy review process to ensure that any change making it's way into production will be of high quality and have a clear and visible audit trail.
+You can combine this tool with a scripts repository and a sturdy review process to ensure that any change making it's way into production is "high quality" and has a clear and visible audit trail.

 ## Usage
 To use the service deploy it using a container orchestrator of your choice (container image available on docker hub [here](https://hub.docker.com/repository/docker/henrikdk/delta-force)).